markwylde/code-style/pages/07-error-handling.md

 When something fails, the caller knows about it.

 Remember: **Errors are not enemies to be suppressed.
 They're information about what went wrong.** Let them bubble up to where they can be handled properly.

-Next, we'll explore testing philosophy—why mocking your database is over the top but mocking Twilio is smart.